A Namekian in Halkeginia

-"Geez, Louise..." the same chesty redhead from before coughed as she dusted herself off.
-"I know you're fond of those explosions of yours, but don't you think that's overdoing it a little?"
+"Geez, Louise..." the same chesty redhead from before coughed as she dusted herself down.
+"I know you're fond of those explosions of yours, but don't you think that's overdoing it just a little?"

 Louise herself, however, never bothered rising from he knees.
-As she had feared, the one chance she had to prove herself had – quite literally – blown up in her face.
-With her chance gone, there would be no going back: she would have to accept defeat, and likely leave the academy, whether it be from her own shame or her parents decision to put her to better use...
+As she had feared, the one chance she had to prove herself had, quite literally, blown up in her face.
+With her chance gone, there would be no going back: she would have to accept defeat, and likely leave the academy, whether it be from her own shame or her parents decision to put her to better use elsewhere.

 Whatever mocking taunts he classmates were throwing at her went unnoticed by the diminutive pinkette, despair slowly overwhelming her as the reality of the situation gradually sank in.
 At the same time, the shouted instructions of Professor Colbert also went unheeded, as the balding teacher sought to regain control of his rowdy class.